 Opening her mouth to spill out the whole story, she turned hopefully toward the detective in Marie’s sweater.
 And stopped cold.
 The detective’s jaw was no longer hanging open.
 Instead she was staring at Karen with eyes that kept getting wider and wider with what looked like absolute terror.

 Karen knew her thinking was still foggy but what did this detective know about her chances of escaping very serious consequences for her confession that Karen didn’t know?
-Plus that detective’s look of terror was stirring some reasons Karen had had for not confessing, even if she was now feeling too faint again to remember.
+Plus that detective’s look of terror was reminding her that she had had reasons for not confessing, even if she was now feeling too faint again to remember.

 Amelia took Karen gently by the shoulders and pushed her back to a seated position.
-“There, there, Sweetheart, better to sit before you faint again.
+“There, there, Sweetheart, better to sit before you faint.
 I’m sure you had a very good reason.
 And I’m sure this detective will understand that.”